ChrisPenner/ChrisPenner.github.io/site/posts/state-and-zoom.md

 One more thing! `magnify` can accept a `Fold` which focuses **multiple** elements, in this case it will run the action once for **each** focus, then combine all the results together using a **semigroup**.
 In this case, we wrapped our result in a **list** before returning it, so magnify will go ahead and automatically **concatenate** all the results together for us.
 Pretty nifty that we can get so much functionality out of `magnify` without writing any code ourselves!

 We can see that rewriting the problem in this style has made it considerably easier to read.
-It allows us to "pause" as we use optics to descend.
+It allows us to "pause" as we use optics to descend and poke around a bit at any given spot.
 Since it's a monad and we're using do-notation, we can easily bind any intermediate results into names to be referenced later on; the names will correctly reference the value from the current iteration!
 It's also nice that we have a clear indication of the scope of all our bindings by looking at the indentation of each nested do-notation block.

 Depending on your personal style, you could write this expression using the `(->)` monad directly, or even omit the indentation entirely; though I don't personally recommend that.
-In case you're curious, here's the way that I DON'T RECOMMEND writing this query:
+In case you're curious, here's the way that I DON'T RECOMMEND writing this:

 ```haskell
 owners'' :: Company -> [String]